 Engaging customers increases the money they are likely to spend on your business.
 You will automatically increase your conversion rate and record more revenues.

-Customer analytics is also one way of to reduce customer bounce rate and cases of customers leaving products on the cart
+Customer analytics is also one way to reduce customer bounce rate and cases of customers leaving products on the cart.

 Potential Uses of Customer Data

-It pushes you closer to customers, making it easier for you to engage and exchange thoughts.
-As a result, the engagement levels increase dramatically.
+It brings you closer to customers, making it easier for you to engage with them and exchange thoughts.
+As a result, engagement levels increase dramatically.

 Customer profiling is essential for any business dedicated to offering personalized services.
 By profiling your customers, you find it easier to read their behavior.